 That means there's no guarantee that the U.S. official conducting the green card interview in your marriage-based case will ask you all or any of the questions provided in this article, though many are drawn from actual interviews.
 The below questions should, however, get you and your fiancé or spouse started on the process of testing each other's memory.

-If the immigration authorities become suspicious, however, believing that your marriage could be a fraud to get a green card, you can expect a greater number of questions to be asked of you and your U.S. petitioner.
+If the immigration authorities become suspicious, however, perhaps already believing that your marriage could be a fraud to get a green card, you can expect a greater number of questions to be asked of you and your U.S. petitioner.

 Development of Your Relationship

 - What did the two of you have in common?